 Weichai America Corp., a wholly-owned subsidiary of Weichai Power Co., Ltd. (HK2338, SZ000338) (herein collectively referred to as "Weichai"), currently owns a majority of the outstanding shares of the Company's Common Stock.
-As a result, Weichai is able to exercise control over Company matters including those requiring stockholders' approval, including the election of the directors, amendments to the Company's Charter and approval of significant corporate transactions.
-This control could have the effect of delaying or preventing a change of control of the Company and could deter or prevent actions that may be favored by other stockholders.
+As a result, Weichai is able to exercise control over matters requiring stockholders' approval, including the election of the directors, amendments to the Company's Charter and approval of significant corporate transactions.
+This control could have the effect of delaying or preventing a change of control of the Company or changes in management and will make the approval of certain transactions impractical without the support of Weichai.

 Weichai currently has three representatives on the Company's Board of Directors (the "Board").
 Under the Investor Rights Agreement (the "Rights Agreement") between Weichai and the Company, since Weichai became the majority owner of the Company's outstanding shares of Common Stock, the Company became required to appoint to the Board an additional individual designated by Weichai, or such additional number of individuals so that Weichai designees constitute the majority of the directors serving on the Board.
-As of the date of this filing, Weichai has nominated an additional representative to stand for election to the Board at the Company's upcoming Annual Meeting of Stockholders on December 15, 2020.
+As of the date of this filing, Weichai has not designated an additional representative to the Board.
 According to the Rights Agreement, during any period when the Company is a "controlled company" within the meaning of the NASDAQ Stock Market ("NASDAQ") Listing Rules, it will take such measures as to avail itself of the "controlled company" exemptions available under Rule 5615 of the NASDAQ Listing Rules of Rules 5605(b), (d) and (e).